aslanshaken/KZImmigrantGuide/README.md

 Job-Hunting  or looking for employees.
 Search for a house/apt/room for rent or landlords who  lease  housing properties.
 Search for all types of available services, including financial, household, travel, beauty, etc.
-Search for Kazakh Communities in the US.
-For instance: New York has 3 small Kazakh groups with around 50-80 people in each group.
+Search for Communities in the US.
 Through  this platform, a user will be able to find these communities by state and city, and get a brief description of any groups such as location, admin, contact information and so on.
 Search for the blogs.
 Each blog will cover important topics to discuss here in the US.
-Blogging might help Kazakh immigrants to adapt to their communities.
 Search for any topics in the discussion forums.
 In this place, a user can choose any topic and discuss it, or find ready answers from users’ experiences.
 Search for upcoming events in their location and join meetings.
 Look up the donation page.
 It provides information about the people who need help with medicines or buy essential things.